 A common approach to modeling climate impacts has been to use bioclimatic-envelope models (also known as species distribution models).
-These statistical models typically correlate presence-absence or abundance data with biophysical characteristics to predict how ranges will differ under climate change (Elith et al. 2006; Guisan and Thuiller 2005; Guisan and Zimmermann 2000).
-Despite these models’ widespread adoption, many authors have criticized bioclimatic-envelope models as oversimplified because they lack dispersal, reproduction, species interaction, and other processes important for population dynamics (Kearney and Porter 2009; Zarnetske2012; Robinson et al. 2011).
+These statistical models typically correlate presence-absence or abundance data with biophysical characteristics to predict how species’ ranges will differ under climate change (Elith et al. 2006; Guisan and Thuiller 2005; Guisan and Zimmermann 2000).
+Despite these models’ widespread adoption, many authors have criticized bioclimatic-envelope models as oversimplified because they lack dispersal, reproduction, species interaction, and other processes important for population dynamics (Kearney and Porter 2009; Zarnetske et al. 2012; Robinson et al. 2011).

 Recent work on range shifts has addressed some of these gaps by explicitly including dispersal and reproduction in models for species distributions under climate change (Berestycki et al. 2009; Zhou and Kot 2011).
 In these latter models, the region in which a population can survive (e.g., the region of suitable temperatures) is shifting in space, and a population can only survive if it disperses to and grows in newly suitable habitat at a sufficient rate.
 Related models have been applied to study population persistence in advective environments (Byers and Pringle 2006).
 However, even these more mechanistic models only address one disturbance: climate-driven range shifts.

 Here, we focus on a relatively simple ecological model that captures the dominant processes (reproduction, dispersal, and population growth) underlying climate-driven range shifts and population responses to harvesting pressure.
-We built this model originally for marine speciesbut because of its mathematical generality, it could also apply to any species with distinct growth and dispersal stages (e.g., plants, trees, and many insects).
+We built this model originally for marine species; but because of its mathematical generality, it could also apply to any species with distinct growth and dispersal stages (e.g., plants, trees, and many insects).
 We derive the harvesting rate and climate velocity that drive populations extinct, and explore the combined demographic effects of these stressors.
 We show that the declines in biomass caused by climate-driven range shifts and harvest are at most only slightly greater than the sum of the declines caused by either stressor individually.
-In other words, the cumulative impacts approximately additive.
+In other words, the cumulative impacts are approximately additive.
 Finally, we examine the efficacy of two different types of management strategies: threshold harvesting rules and protected areas.
-Protected areas are often recommended for conservation of biodiversity and improved yield from harvest (Gaines et al. 2010, Watson et al. 2011), and previous work has suggested protected areas can be a key form of climate insurance that provides stepping stones to help species keep up with a changing environment (Thomas et al. 2012; Hannah et al. 2007).
+Protected areas are often recommended for conservation of biodiversity and improved yield from harvest (Pimm et al. 2001, Gaines et al. 2010b, Watson et al. 2011), and previous work has suggested protected areas can be a key form of climate insurance that provides stepping stones to help species keep up with a changing environment (Thomas et al. 2012; Hannah et al. 2007).
 We find that protected areas can help a species persist with higher harvesting pressure and can increase the maximum climate velocity a harvested species can survive.
-However, in our model, harvesting rules have a fundamentally different effect and largely remove one of the strongest interactions between harvesting rates and climate velocity.
+However, in our model, threshold-harvesting rules have a fundamentally different effect and largely remove one of the strongest interactions between harvesting rates and climate velocity.

 Methods